DivineLightDevelopments/HEAL/README.md

 **Token Repository Template**

 This repository is a template for Divine Light Developments token projects.
 It standardizes structure, transparency files, icon/metadata handling, GitHub Pages publishing, and basic validation.
-Use Use this template to create a new token repo (e.g., heal, flow).
+Use this template to create a new token repo.

 **What you get**